 Let’s take a closer look at the fluorescent side.

-Fluorescence in definition is ‘the spontaneous emission of light in response to irradiation by light’.
+Fluorescence is defined as ‘the spontaneous emission of light in response to irradiation by light’.
 In other words, after optical energization of an electron, it enters a state of higher energy.
-However, this state is very unstable.
+However, this state is highly unstable.

-As soon as the energized electron returns to the lower energy state, the excess energy is emitted in form of photons.
-It lightens up.
+As soon as the energized electron returns to the lower energy state, excess energy is emitted in the form of photons.